Jc-alt logo

 def rob(self, root: Optional[TreeNode]) -> int:

-# Tree Structure:
+# House Tree Structure:

 # Each house is a node in a binary tree.